top of page

 It will be best if you have discussed the details and options with your doctor first.
 When you feel you have enough information we can look at making the necessary documents and of course you can always refer back to your doctor in the process if needed.

-The Advance Statement will be included with your Living Will as we believe it is important to include this.
-Planning surrounding your Living Will is included in its cost. (subject to the extent of client requirements).
+The Advance Statement will be included with your Living Will/Advance Directive.
+Planning surrounding your Living Will is included in its cost with 55 minutes of consultation included. (subject to the extent of client requirements).

 A Health Power of Attorney can only be used where there is no capacity to make your own decisions.
-Any periods of lucidity or capacity will still allow you to make your own decisions.
-If the situation arises however that there is no capacity, you will want the comfort of the knowledge that someone you trust and have already guided in your accompanying documents and discussions is looking after your interests.
-Registering your Power of Attorney can take a long time at a time when it is very much needed.
-We will consider registering it ready for when or if it is needed.
+Any periods of lucidity or capacity will still allow for you to make your own decisions.
+If the situation arises where there is no capacity, you will want the comfort of knowing that someone you chose, because you trust them, has guided information in your accompanying documents and discussions.
+Registering your Lasting Power of Attorney can take a long time at a time when it is very much needed.
+We will consider registering it ready for when or if it is needed and instructions for activating it.

-Within your planning, you may also like to consider the Right to Stay and Die at Home planning.
+Within your planning, you may consider the Right to Stay and Die at Home.

 You must review and update an Advance Decision / Living Will.
 If it gets too out of date the medical profession will not trust that this is still your wish.
 If you wish to change the contents it is advisable to write, sign and date a new document, saying it overrides any previous document.
 To amend a refusal of life sustaining treatment, you must make the change in front of a witness who must sign and date the document in front of you.
 Destroy the old version.
 Make sure the whereabouts and existence of it is known and lodge a copy with your GP.

 You can withdraw a Living Will at any time either verbally or in writing.
 It is safer to put it in writing and ensure the Living Will is then destroyed.
-Tipi Wills can store your letter amending and also destroy a Living Will for you.
-People with copies should also destroy it.
+Tipi Wills can store your (copy) letter amending and also destroy a Living Will for you and recommends you store your correct copy in your Advance Care Plan.
+Copies of signed documents can be stored on your digital case file for future reference.
+People with copies should also destroy the old version and replace with the new version.

 bottom of page